bjoernboeckle/HC_SR04/README.md

 ### Multi sensor example (asynchron)
 Use four sensors with asynchron readout, startAsync only starts measurement.
-Whilemeasurement is running other tasks can be executed in main loop.
+While measurement is running other tasks can be executed in main loop.
-Result are available when sonicMaster.isFinished() returns true.
+Results are available when sonicMaster.isFinished() returns true.
 Time required is the time tomeasure the sensor with the biggest distance. (~ 4 times faster then synchron paralell measurement)
 HC_SR04_ALL: execute command on all sensors.
 0: master, 1..n number of slaves if only one sensor should be handled.